 MBA Crystal Ball: You have a strong placements record on the Operations/Logistics side.
 What about the program and its resources enables this?
 Within this Function, which areas/companies are typically more open for international candidates?

 Stacey: We have fantastic and experienced faculty at Smeal who are experts in their field, as well as the Center for Supply Chain Research (which typically offers one MBA graduate assistant position per year to a student pursuing a career in Supply Chain Management).
-Currently, Smeal holds the following SCM-related rankings:
+Currently (during the interview as well as in current 2018 lists), Smeal holds the following SCM-related rankings:

 Gartner Inc.’s Ranking of U.S. Supply Chain Education Providers